nlesc-sherlock/analyzing-corpora/README.md

   - Word by topic matrix from step 3

 **Outputs:**
-  - Document by topic matrix / the LDA classification
+  - Document by topic matrix / the LDA classification (.csv)
     - weights  (floating point between 0 and 1) for documentid (integer) x topicid (integer)

 ## Step 5 - Visualization